statycc/loop-fission/README.md

 - `program`: name of evaluated program
 - `variance (%)`: variance of recorded execution times
 - `time (s)`: average runtime (clock time), in seconds
+- `UTC timestamp`: time at completion, in seconds since epoch

-Labels are always the same.
+Data labels are always the same.
 They are not included in timing results file.

 Timing options are same as default:

 - perform 5 executions/program
 - take average of 3 runs (min and max time are excluded)
-- max variance controls the (%) allowed between the 3 remaining runs
+- variance controls the %-difference allowed between the 3 median runs

 ### Generating plots and tables